GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: Experiments

 We evaluated state-of-the-art deepfake detection approaches on our benchmark dataset.
 We selected common CNN-based models such as ResNet-18 \cite{resnet}, VGG-16 \cite{vgg}, Xception \cite{Xception}, general transformer-based approaches including ViT-B \cite{ViT}, CrossViT-B \cite{CrossViT}, and iFormer-B \cite{Inceptiontransformer} and some detectors such as UFD \cite{UniversalFakeDetect} and DIRE \cite{DIRE} which are specifically designed to detect diffusion-generated images.
 We also selected some hybrid transformer-based deepfake detectors such as CViT \cite{CViT}, EViT \cite{CEViT}, and CEViT \cite{CEViT} as well as the recent SOTA detectors including SFDG\cite{SFDG}, GFF\cite{gff}, and GramNet\cite{gramnet}.

-{\bfseries \parindent{0em}Cross-forgery evaluation.} To evaluate our dataset, we conducted cross-forgery tests.
+{\bfseries \parindent{0em} Cross-forgery evaluation.} To evaluate our dataset, we conducted cross-forgery tests.
 We trained models using images of one manipulation, and tested them on those of each manipulation, i.e., EFS, AM, and FS, respectively.
 The results are displayed in Table~\ref{tab6}.
 We can observe that most models achieve poor performance (about 70\% AUC) on cross-forgery evaluation, which justifies the high image quality of our challenging GenFace dataset.
 For transformer-based detectors, the AUC of our network is around 21.6\%, 25.1\%, and 2.3\% higher than that of CViT, EViT, and CEViT, respectively, on FS after training using AM, which is attributed to the powerful fusion capabilities across multi-grained appearance and edge information.

-{\bfseries \parindent{0em} Cross-generator evaluation.} To perform fine-grained analysis, we examined the performance of detectors on cross-generator evaluation.
+{\bfseries \parindent{0em} Cross-generator evaluation.} To perform fine-grained analysis, we examined the performance of detectors on the cross-generator evaluation.
 We trained models using images of one generator from EFS, and tested them on different generators, i.e., diffusion-based and GAN-based generators, respectively.
 As Table~\ref{tab38} displays, models trained using diffusion-based generators outperform those trained with GAN-based methods.
 For instance, ResNet achieves 100\% AUC and 73.92\% AUC on the intra-generator and cross-generator testing, respectively, after training using images of the diffusion-based generator.
 By contrast, it only gains 99.99\% AUC and 54.45\% AUC when trained using the images of the GAN-based generator, which demonstrates that the diffusion-based generator tends to push models to study discriminative and comprehensive forgery artifacts, thus further enhancing detection accuracy.
-Models consistently achieve poorer performance on diffusion-based generators than those on GAN-based ones in Fig.~\ref{fig17}, on cross-generator evaluation, showing that the diffusion-based generator produces higher-quality synthetic faces, making it more challenging for models to detect the forgery traces.
+Models consistently achieve poorer performance on diffusion-based generators than those on GAN-based ones in Fig.~\ref{fig17}, on cross-generator evaluation, demonstrating that the diffusion-based generator produces higher-quality synthetic faces, making it more challenging for models to detect the forgery traces.
+Like \cite{UGID}, we observed that several results show around 50\% accuracy but a high AUC, showing that the usual decision threshold might not be trustful in the testing scenario.
+However, the predictions are still useful because they can mostly discern real from fake.